ISISNeutronMuon/SScanSS-2/docsrc/example.rst

 =============
 Example Usage
 =============
-This tutorial illustrates, using a simple example, the main techniques needed to use the SScanSS-2 software.
-The files used in this tutorial can be found in the data folder of the SScanSS-2 installation.
+This tutorial illustrates the basic ideas behind the SScanSS-2 software.
+The files used in this tutorial can be downloaded from the SScanSS-2 |release| page on github.
+Download and extract **data.zip**.
 This tutorial uses the ENGIN-X instrument but the techniques shown should apply to other instruments.

 ******************
 Create New Project